Products & Systems

 What are AGV Peripherals, and what do they do?

-4. PLCs (Programmable Logic Controllers)
+4. PLCs (Programmable Logic Controllers): Facilitate complex control and automation functions.

 Doing mundane tasks is no longer a burden, lifting heavy loads is a thing of the past, and sending humans to unsafe conditions is no longer required.